Dental Implant Bone Grafting

 Gum/bone tissue regeneration – A thin barrier (membrane) is placed below the gum line over the grafting material.
 This barrier creates enough space for healthy tissue to grow and separates the faster growing gum tissue from the slower growing fibers.
 This means that bone cells can migrate to the protected area and grow naturally.

 Tissue stimulating proteins – Enamel matrix proteins occur during natural tooth development.
 Emdogain is a matrix protein product which is usually placed on the affected site before the gum is sutured.
 It mediates the formation of accellular cementum on the tooth which provides a foundation to allow periodontal attachment to occur.
 Tissue stimulating proteins help to create lost support in areas affected by periodontal defects.

 Platelet-rich growth factors –A high platelet concentration liquid can be used to create a blood clot at the site of a wound.
 It has recently been discovered that PRGF also stimulates bone growth – meaning a denser graft in a shorter time period.

-Bone Morhpogenic Protein - A lab derived protien that induces or caused imature cells to become bone forming cells.
-These are used in sinus graftring and in large volmne grafts, or where compromised healing could occur.
+Bone Morhpogenic Protein - A lab derived protein that induces or caused immature cells to become bone forming cells.
+These are used in sinus grafting and in large volume grafts, or where compromised healing could occur.

 If you have any questions about bone grafting, please ask your oral surgeon.